TrovaTrip Blog

 For some, the mere mention of artificial intelligence conjures up images of Terminator robots and soulless dystopias.
 Totally understandable, but the reality is an AI-reliant future looks more like, well, the world as it is right now.
 While its ability to generate human-like content is new, AI’s been here long enough that a lot of what it does feels more industry-standard than wave of the future.

 Once upon a time, in a distant age known as the late 20th century, planning a trip took a lot of work.
 People journeyed to places called “travel agencies” where they would meet with “agents” and look at brochures to choose a destination.
-The agent would search for flights on a special system no one else could access, and leaf through a massive tome to find lodging and guides.
+The agent would search for flights on a special system no one else could access and leaf through a massive tome to find lodging and guides.
 Price was not questioned.
 After hours of planning, travelers would return home and simply hope for the best.
 If that sounds like a drag, it was.
 But for years, it was the only way for most people to take a trip.

 Then…the Internet.

 Suddenly people could search on their own, read reviews, and even book flights and make reservations.
 It was far from perfect, as anyone who remembers the lovely sound of dialup can attest–Gen Z, if you’re wondering, just imagine rave music crossed with a garbage disposal–but it was a step toward today’s era of travel.
-Fast forward 20 years or so and we have sites that hunt for low fares, chatbots that answer questions, automatic suggestions for hotels, searchable lists of activities, targeted ads for trip essentials, algorithms that know where you’re interested in going, and more.
-And while it might not feel cutting edge now, AI is baked into the process on a basic level and handles the grunt work with ease.
+Fast forward 20 years or so, and we have sites that hunt for low fares, chatbots that answer questions, automatic suggestions for hotels, searchable lists of activities, targeted ads for trip essentials, algorithms that know where you’re interested in going, and more.
+And while it might not feel cutting edge now, trip planning with AI is already baked into the process on a basic level and handles the grunt work with ease.

 TrovaTrip group in Cambodia with Host Paige Pierce.